bruno-sartori/nekomata/README.md

 </body>
 ```

-And that's it!
+And that's it! the component will be rendered in your application.
+If you run in some trouble see **Common Issues** section.

 See the result:

 ![Nekomata Example 1](./docs/examples/nekomata1.jpg)